michaelstingl/opencloud-eu-helm/README.md

 This repository is created to **welcome contributions from the community**.
 It does not contain official charts from OpenCloud GmbH and is **not officially supported by OpenCloud GmbH**.
 Instead, these charts are maintained by the open-source community.

+> **Note:** The current Helm charts are designed for local development and testing purposes only.
+They lack several features required for production deployments such as resource management, security configurations, and high availability options.
+See the [Getting Started with macOS](docs/getting-started-macos.md) guide for detailed information.

 ## 📦 Installing the Helm Charts

 Currently only deployment from the file system is supported: